 Ghost Boy I YA — Magical Realism

-As my son grew and began reading, my wife and I spent time reading to him and exposing him to Early Readers, Middle Grade and now YA fiction.
+As my son grew and began reading, my wife and I read to him daily, exposing him to Early Readers, Middle Grade and now YA fiction.
 The more I read with him, the more I began to like the genre until my imagination kicked into gear and Ghost Boy was the result.
 This is what it’s all about:

 Teddy Larson is your average thirteen year old who likes video games, creepy things and getting into mischief with his best friend, Iggy.
 However, Teddy wakens on a cold February morning in his sneakers, shorts and his favorite zombie t-shirt as his friends and family mourn his death.
 Worse, he can’t remember how he died.

 Meeting up with a “helper” he calls Mr. Freedman and the spirit of his grandmother who has an endless supply of her famous chocolate chip cookies, he tries to unravel the mystery.
-Teddy enlists the aid of his still living, but obnoxious younger sister and his older, skeptical sister to help him track down the clues in the world of the living.
+Teddy enlists the aid of his still living, but obnoxious younger sister, Kiera.
+Kiera, in turn, cons their older, skeptical sister, Cat, help him track down clues in the world of the living.
 They discover there’s something bad happening in Hampton and Teddy hasn’t been the only victim.
 It’s up to Teddy and his team, some living and some long gone, to save the day.

 Ghost Boy II